filecoin-project/specs/README.md

 You can split out sub-sections by adding additional pages to a section directory.
 The `content/intro/concepts.md` defines the Key Concepts sub-section of the the Introduction.
 The order of sub-sections within a section is again controlled by setting the `weight` property.
 This pattern repeats for sub sub folders which represent sub sub sections.

 The markdown documents should all be well formed, with a single h1, and headings should increment by a single level.

+> Note: Regular pages like `content/intro/concepts.md` can't use resources like images, etc to work around it you need to create a new folder like `content/intro/concepts/_index.md` and add the resources to the new `concepts` folder then you can use them inside _index.md.
+Everything else works the same way.

 ## Check your markdown